Elmwood Infant School and Nursery is open to all pupils for the 2021-22 academic year.

 We are keeping our school safe.
 Please click here to read our latest plans here on how we are keeping our pupils, staff and visitors safe.
-(Updated July 2021) – note that the gold font on this document are the most recent updates to our action plan.
+(Updated September 2021) – note that the orange font on this document are the most recent updates to our action plan.

 If your child and/or a member of your household tests positive for Covid-19 please continue to let the school know either by phoning and speaking to someone – 020 8689 7681 – or emailing: firstname.lastname@example.org.

-If you or your child displays any of the main covid-19 symptoms a high temperature, a new continuous cough or a change or loss of taste you must book a PCR test and isolate for 10 days.
+Key Symptoms: If you, a member of our household or your child displays any of the main covid-19 symptoms; a high temperature, a new continuous cough or a change or loss of taste you must book a PCR test and isolate for 10 days.
 We recommend booking a local test centre as the result will return to you usually in less than 24 hours.

 If the test comes back negative your child will be able to return to school, but this has to be a negative PCR test.

-Vaccinations are now available to all adults (Aged 18+) you can book online at:
+Vaccinations are now available to everyone aged 16+ you can book online at:

 Book or manage your coronavirus (COVID-19) vaccination – NHS.